About Our Renal Care Center

 Generally, your nephrologist helps determine which treatment is best for you.

 We are Here to Help

 Flagler Hospital is pleased to offer this Free Kidney Education Class for patients, spouses/caretakers, or those interested in learning how to prevent and/or manage kidney disease.
 Classes are held monthly at various times.
 Click here to register or call 904-819-4059.
-Click here for more information and for a schedule of classes.

 In addition to providing you with the best possible inpatient care, we want to assist you in ensuring long-term success after your discharge from the hospital.
 While at the hospital, please speak with us about any guidance you might need, including:

 - Admission to an outpatient dialysis clinic - Transportation for outpatient dialysis - Dietary information for renal conditions - Obtaining needed medical equipment - Short-term rehab placement - Set up for home health services - Referrals to community resources

 For more information, contact : Jim Hawkins, RN, MSN, MBA-H, Director Renal Care Unit at (904) 819-7066.